PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Results and Discussions

-\emph{Effect of the physics-informed inductive bias on the models} We can observe the effect of the physics-informed model by comparing the performances of GNN-based models and PIGNet, as a GNN-based model is identical to PIGNet except the parametric equations.
-As expected, the effect was not critical for the CASF2016 scoring and ranking powers.
+We can observe the effect of the physics-informed model by comparing the performances of the 3D GNN-based model and PIGNet, since a 3D GNN-based model is identical to PIGNet except the parametric equations.
+As expected, the effect was not critical for the CASF-2016 scoring and ranking powers.
 However, the employment of the physics-informed model has resulted in a significant increase in docking and screening powers.
-We conclude that the incorporation of the parametric equations has clearly contributed to enhanced model generalization.
-The incorporation of the equations may impose an excessive inductive bias on the model, increasing the possibility of under-fitting.
-However, the comparable scoring powers of PIGNet and GNN-based models render the possibility unlikely.
-In addition, we believe advances in physical modeling and finer categorization of energy components will further improve PIGNet without under-fitting.
-Interestingly, PIGNet without data augmentation shows better docking power than GNN with data augmentation.
-While adding several hundred thousand training data clearly improves the models, the augmentation alone cannot entirely replace the generalization effect given by the physics-informed model.
-Instead, the data augmentation and physical modeling improve the model in a complementary manner, as we can see from the improvement of PIGNet through the data augmentation.
+We can infer that the incorporation of the parametric equations has contributed to enhance the model generalization.
+Incorporating a certain form of equations may impose an excessive inductive bias on the model, which can lead to the model under-fitting.
+However, it turns out to be unlikely from the comparable scoring powers of PIGNet and the 3D GNN-based model.
+Especially, PIGNet without data augmentation still shows better docking power than the 3D GNN-based model trained with the augmented data.
+Although adding a large number of augmented data improves the performance, the data augmentation strategy itself cannot entirely replace the generalization effect given by the physics-informed model.
+Instead, the data augmentation and physical modeling improve the model in a complementary manner, as we can see from the following section.